dtrckd/pymake/Readme.md

 ##### Track your data and results

-In order t  save and analyse your results, each unique experience need to be identified in a file.
+In order to  save and analyse your results, each unique experience need to be identified in a file.
 To do so we propose a mechanism to map settings/specification of an unique experience to a <filename>.
 Depending on what the developer want to write, the extension of this file can be modified.
 Pymake use three conventions :

 * <filename>.inf : csv file where each line contains the state of iterative process of an experiment,
 * <filename>.pk : to save complex object usually at the end of an experiments, to load it after for analysis/visualisation,